Grapeland (Wardtown, Virginia)

-Grapeland is a historic plantation home located near Wardtown, Northampton County, Virginia.
+Grapeland is a historic plantation home near Wardtown, Virginia.
 It was built about 1825, and is a two-story, three-bay, gable-roofed, Federal style brick house.
 It has a one-story, brick wing added in the mid-19th century.
 Also on the property are the contributing four-bay, frame kitchen building with a central chimney and an early 19th-century frame stable.

 It was listed on the National Register of Historic Places in 1980.